-Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split
+Janet Jackson’s BFF Debunks Media Rumors Regarding Wissam Al Mana Split: ‘F*** You!’

 — #OSFMag's AngFrank (@AngFrankPodcast) June 15, 2015

-“I want to state what I have to say as a friend,” Duldulao began, as transcribed by E!
+“I want to state what I have to say as a friend,” Dudulao began, as transcribed by E!
 News.

 “Even if there was a possibility that my friend could make [$500 million] off of having a child, it’s not in her character to want and or accept [that money].
 It’s [called] character, people, and she is not the one [to do something like this].
 She would never accept a pay out or want a pay out.
 That’s the human being I know.”

-Gil then took a more emotional turn in his protection of Janet and began angrily chastising those who questioned the songstress’ intentions with Al Mana.
+Gil then took an more emotional turn in his protection of Janet and began angrily chastising those who questioned the songstress’ intentions with Al Mana.

 “So you f***ers that [are] saying those things, f**k you,” he wrote.